Ru-Van/Tracker_cv/README.md

 Real-Time Object Tracker written in Python using OpenCV and Qt.

----

 ## Description

-Siple real-timr object Tracker based on OpenCv.
+Simple real-time object Tracker based on OpenCv.
 Tracker uses a laptop camera.
 All important dependencies are given in the file `requirements.txt`.